Kotronon/Bachelor-Praktikum/README.md

 # Report #
 ## Task 1 ##
 * XML file
+* Due to time pressure, we orientated on the xsd file structure of https://github.com/Dominik-Weinzierl/MolSim/tree/main/src/fileReader/XMLReader/template and the XMLReader structure of https://github.com/wngTn/MolSim/tree/main/src/inputReader
+* We strore everything in an XMLInfo struct and can get access to them in the main file

 ## Task 2 ##
 * Linked-cell algorithm
 * Cell wide in each direction is the cutoff value
+* Each cell linked to an exact cell coordinate (vector<vector<vector<vector<Particle>>>> in order x, y, z)
 * Structure as image below:
 * We still provide the possability to use simple sum implementation
 * Between the two implementations is a big time difference: